kaylai/VolFe-featurebranch/docs/introduction.rst

 VolFe can be installed using pip from `PyPI <https://pypi.org/project/VolFe/>`_ or from `GitHub <https://github.com/eryhughes/VolFe>`_.

 VolFe is a work in progress.
 If you see any problems or have any feedback, super keen to hear it!
-Drop Ery an email at e[dot]hughes[at]gns[dot]cri[dot]nz.
+Drop Ery an email at ery[dot]hughes[at]ucl[dot]ac[dot]uk.

-If you have used VolFe in your work, please cite the pre-print available on EarthArXiv (and check back to see if it has been published!).
+If you have used VolFe in your work, please cite the pre-print available on EarthArXiv (and check back to see if it has been published!) - it has been accepted in Volcanica so should be typseset soon!

 For chemistry and speciation, please cite: